muganga-charles/Sets-ADT/README.md

 # Sets-ADT

-In python,Sets are well known for storing of values
+In python,Sets are well known for storing of values that are unduplicates (not the same)